Margarete Oppenheim: Nazi era

-Her Charlotte and Franz Oppenheim's two children emigrated to Switzerland.
-Hitler's Third Reich declared part of the collection to be valuable cultural assets, and outlawed their exportation.
+Charlotte and Franz Oppenheim's two children emigrated to Switzerland.
+Hitler's Third Reich declared part of the collection a valuable cultural asset, and outlawed its exportation.
 The Oppenheim property that remained in Germany was later confiscated by the German authorities, and the villa on Wannsee served for a time as the Wannsee Institute of the Reich Security Main Office.

-In memory of Franz and Margarete Oppenheim, a Berlin commemorative plaque was affixed to their former residence Zum Heckeshorn No. 38 in 2016.t.
+In 2016, a commemorative plaque in memory of Franz and Margarete Oppenheim was affixed to their former residence, Zum Heckeshorn No. 38 in Berlin.